One of the most fatal characteristics of break-up recovery is what I call the “two steps forward – one step back” phenomenon.

 You feel happy, you feel good.

-Until you experience that moment, which unfortunately shows that you’re far from it!
+Until you experience that one moment, which unfortunately shows that you’re far from it!

 Later that day, you see someone that looks exactly like your Ex, or a friend you had not seen for a long time asks you how you two are doing.
 Or maybe you find something that belonged to her/him under the couch.